aliansoftwareteam/Inventry-erp-doc/Modules/Manufacturing/Manufacturing–Overview.md

 # 📘 **Manufacturing – Overview Document**

-This document provides a **high-level overview** of all components available in the Manufacturing module.
+This document provides a **high-level overview** of all Features available in the Manufacturing module.

 ---